-Period Total Number of Shares Purchased (a) - Total Number of Shares Purchased as Part of Publicly Announced Plans or Programs (c) Approximate Dollar Value of Shares that May Yet Be Purchased Under the Plans or Programs Ma y 1, 2016 through May 28, 2016 403,449 \$ 55.92 399,506 \$ 792,501,619 Ma y 29, 2016 through June 25, 2016 7,528 \$ 56.03 - \$ 792,501,619 Jun e 26, 2016 through July 30, 2016 678 \$ 58.70 \$ 792,501,619 Total 411,655 \$ 55.92 399,506 \$ 792,501,619
+Period Total Number of Shares Purchased Average Price (a) Paid Per Share (b) Total Number of Shares Purchased as Part of Publicly Announced Plans or Programs (c) Approximate bonar Value of Shares that May Yet Be Purchased Under the Plans or Programs May 1, 2016 through May 28, 2016 403,449 \$ 55.92 399,506 \$ 792,501,619 May 29, 2016 through June 25, 2016 7,528 \$ 56.03 \$ 792,501,619 June 26, 2016 through July 30, 2016 678 \$ 58.70 \$ 792,501,619 Total 411,655 \$ 55.92 399,506 \$ 792,501,619

-(a) Includes 12,149 shares withheld by us from employees to satisfy minimum employee tax obligations upon vesting of restricted stock units granted to our employees under our equity compensation plans.

-- (b) The average price paid per share of stock repurchased under the stock repurchase program includes the commissions paid to the brokers.
-The average price paid for shares in connection with vesting of restricted stock units are averages of the closing stock price at the vesting date which is used to calculate the number of shares to be withheld. - (c) Shares repurchased pursuant to the stock repurchase program publicly announced on August 12, 2004.
+- (a) Includes 12,149 shares withheld by us from employees to satisfy minimum employee tax obligations upon vesting of restricted stock units granted to our employees under our equity compensation plans. - (a) Includes 12,149 shares withheld by us from employees to satisfy minimum employee tax obligations upon vesting of restricted stock units granted to our employees under our equity compensation plans. (b) The average price paid per share of stock repurchased under the stock repurchase program includes the commissions paid to the brokers.
+The average price paid for shares in connection with vesting of restricted stock units are averages of the closing stock price at the vesting date which is used to calculate the number of shares to be withheld. (c) Shares repurchased pursuant to the stock repurchase program publicly announced on August 12, 2004.
 On February 15, 2016, the Board of Directors of the Company approved an increase to the current authorization for the stock repurchase program by \$600.0 million to \$1.0 billion in the aggregate.
 In the aggregate, our Board of Directors has authorized us to repurchase \$6.2 billion of our common stock under the program.
 Under the repurchase program, we may repurchase outstanding shares of our common stock from time to time in the open market and through privately negotiated transactions.
-Unless terminated earlier by resolution of our Board of Directors, the repurchase program will expire when we have repurchased all shares authorized for repurchase under the repurchase program.
+Unless terminated earlier by resolution of our Board of Directors, the repurchase program in the program and the program of th program will expire when we have repurchased all shares authorized for repurchase under the repurchase program.